Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 ++++
 This tab allows executing the functions of the GATT profile.
 Setup: app - watch
-Peer device - BLE device or iPhone Light Blue app, Android BLE app, etc.
+Peer device - LE device or iPhone Light Blue app, Android LE app, etc.

 GATT controls are provided for:
 Advertisements, discovering services, connecting to a GATT server, reading/writing values of handles, discovering characteristics and descriptors of handles.